Incident Response and Digital Forensics

 Communication During an Incident

-- Do not discuss the incident on potentially compromised systems — if email is compromised, use phone or an out-of-band channel
+• Do not discuss the incident on potentially compromised systems.
+If email is compromised, use phone or an out-of-band channel

-- Do not post on social media — premature disclosure can tip off the attacker and create legal issues
+• Do not post on social media.
+Premature disclosure can tip off the attacker and create legal issues

-- Follow your organisation’s communication plan — your IR team will manage notifications to regulators, customers, and the media
+• Follow your organisation’s communication plan.
+Your IR team will manage notifications to regulators, customers and the media

-- Document everything — keep notes of what you observed, when, and what actions you took
+• Document everything.
+Keep notes of what you observed, when, and what actions you took

 Could your business respond to a breach today?

-Get an incident response plan → or call 1300 644 588
+Get an incident response plan Talk to us first